detomon/godot-blipkit/examples/power_on/README.md

 # Power On!

-This tutorial includes some fundamental techniques on how to use the different objects.
-It recreates the Game Boy™ startup sound.
+This example includes some fundamental techniques on how to use the different objects.
+It recreates an iconic startup sound.